NeuroLLM Model Architecture

 - Relative position awareness

-- Extrapolates to longer sequences
+- Extrapolates to longer sequences than training

 - No learnable parameters